philipphennig/probabilistic-numerics.org/_posts/2015-01-15-Stochastics.md

 ### Monte Carlo methods ###

-A third, much-studied are that is of particular relevance for probabilistic numerics are [Monte Carlo](http://en.wikipedia.org/wiki/Monte_Carlo_method) methods.
+A third, much-studied area that is of particular relevance for probabilistic numerics are [Monte Carlo](http://en.wikipedia.org/wiki/Monte_Carlo_method) methods.
 In statistics and machine learning, MC methods are used primarily to compute expectations and marginals -- i.e., for quadrature.
 In contrast to the